 Sales tax

-Sales taxes are pice padding on every consumer product you pay over the counter.
+Sales taxes, often aligned with services tax, add to the final cost on many consumer products you pay for at the register.
 Examples of items that have sales taxes include household items, consumables, and other things you perhaps buy at the shopping mall.

 Customs Tax or Import duties